AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • con

-Drivers looking for true gap insurance, as Progressive’s lease/loan payoff only goes up to 25 percent of the car’s ACV
+Drivers who are very “underwater” on their auto loan, as Progressive’s lease/loan payoff only goes up to 25 percent of the car’s ACV

 Does Poor Credit Impact Auto Insurance in Mississippi?